 Regional fisheries operations are a critical part of monitoring activity on the high seas in waters adjacent to the Australian EEZ.

+A range of data is used to inform regional operations and target surveillance assets to risk areas.
 Vessel Monitoring Systems (VMS) are a core MCS tool used by AFMA to monitor vessels’ activities, domestically and on the high seas.
-Using VMS data, AFMA officers monitor vessels’ movements (position, course and speed) in the high seas during regional fisheries operations.
-This information is then compared to other available MCS data (e.g. fishing licenses and past inspection reports) to help detect and deter potential IUU fishing.
+Using VMS data supplied in accordance with data sharing arrangements, AFMA officers monitor vessels’ movements (position, course and speed) in the high seas during regional fisheries operations.
+This information is then compared to other available MCS data (e.g. AIS data, fishing licenses and inspection reports) to help detect and deter potential IUU fishing.

 High Seas Boarding and Inspection (HSBI) measures have been adopted by regional fisheries management organisations (RFMOs) for the assessment of compliance of fishing vessels with international Conservation and Management Measures (CMMs) while at sea.
 AFMA officers conduct HSBIs as authorised inspectors under both domestic and international law.